Use GitHub Copilot to Supercharge Your Coding in VS Code

 Chat History Tip ⬆️

-Press the up arrow (↑) in the chat input to quickly access your previous chat messages!
+Press the arrow in the chat input to quickly recall your previous chat messages.

 • Quickly repeat or modify previous questions